EugeneZeng/Liulishuo-L7/L8-U3-P3-The-history-of-our-world.md

 >
 > We are blessed with a language, a system of communication, so powerful and so precise
 >
-> that we can share what we've learned with such precisionthat it can accumulate in the collective memory.
+> that we can share what we've learned with such precision that it can accumulate in the collective memory.
 >
 > And that means it can outlast the individuals who learned that information, and it can accumulate from generation to generation.
 >